Becoming a Missionary

 Another issue to consider is our reputation.

-How would your pastor say your character and reputation compare to that of an elder, deacon, or godly woman?
+How would your pastor say your character and reputation compare to that of a biblical elder, deacon, or godly woman?

-How would your spouse and children say your character and reputation compare to that of an elder, deacon, or godly woman?
+How would your spouse and children say your character and reputation compare to that of a biblical elder, deacon, or godly woman?
 1 Timothy 3:4-5

-How would your church family say your character and reputation compare to that of an elder, deacon, or godly woman?
+How would your church family say your character and reputation compare to that of a biblical elder, deacon, or godly woman?
 1 Timothy 3:8-13

-How would your neighbor say your character and reputation compare to that of an elder, deacon, or godly woman?
+How would your neighbor say your character and reputation compare to that of a biblical elder, deacon, or godly woman?
 1 Timothy 3:6-7

 Is there something about your reputation that would hinder your effectiveness as a missionary?
 Can this be changed?
 Why or why not?